PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 ### Query Filters

 Another way to limit the results returned would be to filter your search results.
-For the flow query example, you could filter the results by looking only for flows with a certain name using the 'where' argument:
+Building on our earlier flow query, we add a `where` argument to look for flows with a certain name:

 ```graphql
 query {